tsaarni/echoserver/README.md

 Example commands in the descriptions are given using the [HTTPie](https://httpie.io/) tool.

+The gRPC endpoint examples are given using the [`grpcurl`](https://github.com/fullstorydev/grpcurl) tool.

 #### <code>/*</code> - Returns request details in JSON format.

 <details>